 Content is at the center of every SEO strategy.
 It’s what attracts visitors to your site, keeps them engaged, and ultimately convinces them to take action.
 However, creating content that satisfies both search engines and users requires a delicate balance of art and science.

 The first step in creating SEO-friendly content is to align your topics with your keyword research.
-Use the keywords and phrases you’ve identified to guide your content creation but avoid forcing keywords where they don’t naturally fit.
+Use the keywords and phrases you’ve identified to guide your content creation, but avoid forcing keywords where they don’t naturally fit.
 Instead, focus on creating comprehensive, valuable content that addresses your audience’s needs and questions.

 When it comes to content quality, search engines are becoming increasingly sophisticated in their ability to understand context and relevance.
 Google’s E-E-A-T principle (Experience, Expertise, Authoritativeness, and Trustworthiness) is a key factor in content evaluation.
 To adhere to this principle: